 As for the ID usage, this is a way for YouTube to monitor you even more effectively and let advertisers know what you want to see.

-What is actually gross considering?
+What is it?

 Oh, it's actually gross considering what YouTube is doing with this update that invades privacy.

-And this comes directly from YouTube.
+So here's how it works and this comes directly from YouTube.

 These signals include the types of videos a user is searching for, the categories of videos they have watched, or the longevity of the account.

-Well, thanks, YouTube, for giving us the option.
+Well, thanks YouTube for giving us the option.

-Yeah, you get the option for now.
+Yep, you get the option.

 Yeah.